 Chronic care management (CCM) services are generally non-face-to-face services provided to Medicare beneficiaries who have multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient.
 The Centers for Medicare & Medicaid Services (CMS) recognizes that CCM services are critical components of primary care that promote better health and reduce overall health care costs.

-For 2021, practices should now use CPT code 99439 (replacing G2058), chronic care management services, for each additional 20 minutes of clinical staff time directed by a physician or other qualified healthcare professional, per calendar month.
-This code should be listed separately in addition to the initial code (99490) used for the primary procedure/CCM1.
+Practices should use CPT code 99439, chronic care management services, for each additional 20 minutes of clinical staff time directed by a physician or other qualified healthcare professional, per calendar month.
+This code should be listed separately in addition to the initial code (99490) used for the primary procedure/CCM.
 This code allows providers to bill for each additional 20 minutes of time spent for basic CCM services in a given month, up to 2 times.
 For example, if CCM services were provided for at least 40 minutes with a patient in a given month that was not Complex, 99490 and 99439 would be billed together for that month.
 A provider can still bill for up to 60 minutes of CCM care per patient per month in 20 minute installments – and would use 99490 plus 99439 plus 99439 again to bill codes for 60 minutes of CCM.

 CPT codes used to report CCM services:

-CPT code 99491 – CCM services provided personally by a physician or other non-physician providers for at least 30 minutes.
-This code is typically for higher-risk patients.
+– CPT code 99491 – CCM services provided personally by a physician or other nurse practitioner for at least 30 minutes.
+This code is typically for higher risk patients.
 99490 and 99491 cannot be billed in the same month.

 For more information about CCM click here